-All master's students must apply for graduation by completing a Master's Graduation Check form and submitting that to the university cashier with a graduation processing and diploma fee of \$115.
-If you need to change your projected date of graduation, you must inform the Graduate Studies Office as soon as possible by filing a Change of Graduation Date form and paying a \$10 fee to the university cashier.
+All master's or doctoral students must apply for graduation by completing a Master's or Doctoral Graduation Check form and submitting that to the university cashier with a graduation processing and diploma fee of \$115.
+If you need to change your projected date of graduation, you must inform the Graduate Studies Office as soon as possible by filing a Change of Graduation Date form and paying a \$10 fee to Student Financial Services.